WARCORE-HCKS/LockBox/GITHUB_SETUP.md

 ## 🎨 Customization Tips

 ### Logo
-The generated logo is at: `attached_assets/generated_images/LockBox_messenger_logo_design_02d3585f.png`
+The logo files use your app's LockIcon design:
+- `attached_assets/logo-dark.svg` - Dark mode version (gradient lock icon)
+- `attached_assets/logo-light.svg` - Light mode version

+The README automatically switches between them based on GitHub theme preference!

 If you want to customize it:
-- You can edit it in image editing software
+- Edit the SVG files directly (they're text-based)
-- Or generate a new one and update the path in README.md
+- Or create new versions and update the paths in README.md

 ### Badges
 The README includes badges for: